Pelosi reversal on Capitol dinner shows perils for Democrats in coronavirus era

 “We’ve seen a lot of double standards,” Rep. Mike Johnson (R-La.) said.
 “They impose these draconian restrictions and then they go and violate their own regulations.
 I can tell you what the people back home think about it in Louisiana — I mean, they were very frustrated about what they see to be a double standard and they see political leaders saying one thing and then not practicing it.”

 Still, Pelosi and the Democrats have been far more mindful of coronavirus restrictions than Trump and the GOP.
-Unlike the outgoing president, the speaker has always worn a mask in public while Trump mocked those who followed doctors’ orders and covered their faces.
+Unlike the outgoing president, the speaker has always worn a mask in public, while Trump mocked those who followed doctors’ orders and covered their faces.

 Trump spent much of the fall flying around the country, attending campaign rallies and hosting White House events — eventually contracting the virus himself following a Rose Garden celebration for then-Supreme Court nominee Amy Coney Barrett, which became an apparent superspreader event.